jina-ai/jina/docs/fundamentals/executor/instrumenting-executor.md

 ## Tracing

 Every method that is decorated using the {class}`~jina.requests` decorator adds a default tracing span for the defined operation.
-In addition the operation span context is propagated to the method for creating further user defined child spans within the method.
+In addition, the operation span context is propagated to the method for creating further user-defined child spans within the method.

-Custom spans can be created to observe the operation individual steps or record various details and attributes with a finer granularity.
-When tracing is enabled, Jina provides the OpenTelemetry Tracer implementation as an Executor class attribute that can be used to create new child spans.
+You can create custom spans to observe the operation's individual steps or record details and attributes with finer granularity.
+When tracing is enabled, Jina provides the OpenTelemetry Tracer implementation as an Executor class attribute that you can use to create new child spans.
 The `tracing_context` method argument contains the parent span context using which a new span can be created to trace the desired operation in the method.

-If tracing is enabled, each executor exports its traces to the configured exporter host via the [Span Exporter](https://opentelemetry.io/docs/reference/specification/trace/sdk/#span-exporter) which are combined by the backend for visualization and alerting purposes.
+If tracing is enabled, each Executor exports its traces to the configured exporter host via the [Span Exporter](https://opentelemetry.io/docs/reference/specification/trace/sdk/#span-exporter).
+The backend combines these traces for visualization and alerting purposes.

 ### Create custom traces

-A `request` method is the public method used to expose the operation as an API.
-Depending on the complexity, the method can often be composed of different sub operations that is required to build the final response.
+A `request` method is the public method that exposes an operation as an API.
+Depending on complexity, the method can be composed of different sub-operations that are required to build the final response.

-Each internal step along with its global or request specific attributes can be recorded/observed giving a more finer grained view of the operation at the request level.
-This helps to quickly identify bottlenecks and isolate request patterns that are causing service degradation or errors.
+You can record/observe each internal step (along with its global or request-specific attributes) to give a finer-grained view of the operation at the request level.
+This helps identify bottlenecks and isolate request patterns that cause service degradation or errors.

-The `self.tracer` class attribute can be used to create a new child span using the `tracing_context` method argument as follows:
+You can use the `self.tracer` class attribute to create a new child span using the `tracing_context` method argument:

 ```python
 from jina import Executor, requests